Is Surrogacy Legal in Indiana?

 Indiana Surrogacy Law: Types of Surrogacy

-In Indiana, gestational surrogacy is largely prohibited by Indiana Code §31-20-1-1 (p.421).
-It renders surrogacy contracts “void and unenforceable.”
-Despite that, gestational surrogacy does occasionally take place in Indiana, and courts have issued pre-birth parentage orders to intended parents.
+In Indiana, gestational surrogacy is not prohibited but contracts are rendered “void and unenforceable” by Indiana Code §31-20-1-1 (p.421) Despite that, gestational surrogacy does occasionally take place in Indiana, and courts have issued pre-birth parentage orders to intended parents.

-Traditional (genetic) surrogacy in Indiana is similarly prohibited by the same statute.
+Traditional (genetic) surrogacy in Indiana is similarly difficult to accomplish due to the same statute.
 Courts will not grant pre-birth orders for intended parents choosing to pursue this route; instead, they must complete a post-birth adoption to be legally declared a child’s parents.

 Are There Surrogate Requirements in Indiana?